sarahzeller/coding-meetup-demo/README.md

 # Coding meetup

-In this repo, I share some stuff I use quarto for.
+In this repo, you'll find the material from our coding meetup on April 3, 2024.